 Before you budget for fun, make sure you can cover your essentials, build your emergency fund and pay off debt.

 • Pay off debt: Whether it's the debt snowball, debt avalanche or debt cascade, commit to a strategy to pay off debt.
 Pick the strategy that motivates you and stick with it.
 Your debt payments will pick up momentum, and your debts will start to shrink faster.
-You don't have to pay off your debt before you allocate money for fun.
+You don't have to pay off all your debt before you allocate money to having fun.
 In fact, Black discourages that.
 Be flexible and think about how much you can pay while still having enough left for your fun budget.
 The key is to be consistent.

 3. Estimate Costs

 After you've decided what fun means to you and you've set your ground rules, add up how much you've been spending on fun activities.
 Be sure to look back at past bank and credit card statements — a year if you can.
-You might notice more spending during certain months, especially if an activity is seasonal, like skiing in the winter or outdoor concerts in the summer.

 4. Use the 50/30/20 Rule To Decide How Much To Budget

-One simple way to gauge how much is the right amount to spend on fun is by using the 50/30/20 rule.
+One way to gauge how much is the right amount to spend on fun is the 50/30/20 rule.
 According to this method, no more than 50% of your income, after taxes, should go toward needs; 30% of your income can go to things you want, including fun; 20% should go into savings.
-If you're spending more than 50% on needs or more than 30% on wants, you may need to take another look at your expenses and see where you can adjust.

 An illustration of scales, with stacks of cash in each pan, tips to the right.
 A calendar is above the scales with one date in the month marked in red.